-Bangla School was founded in 1991 by a group of young people with the slogan ‘Esho Amra Bangla Shikhi.’
+Bangla School, now known as BCCDI-Bangla School, was founded in 1991 by a group of young people with the slogan ‘Esho Amra Bangla Shikhi.’
 The school started with seven students and two dedicated teachers in a basement.
 In 1995, the school became part of the Bangladesh Center for Cultural Exchange Inc. In January 1996, the organization was registered as a non-profit corporation.
-In November 1997, the organization was granted tax-exempt status under IRS code section 501-C (3).
-So, any donation to the organization is tax deductible.
+In November 1997, the organization was granted tax-exempt status under Section 501(c)(3) of the Internal Revenue Code.
+So, any donation to the organization is tax-deductible.
+In 2000, the organization was renamed Bangladesh Center for Community Development Inc. (BCCDI).
+BCCDI is listed in Arlington County, Virginia’s multicultural department.

 BCCDI-Bangla School is also known as Metro Washington Bangla School.